 This little Pig doesn’t have a cocktail lounge or dining room like its New Forest outpost, but there is a great deli counter and cosy pub-style seating.
 Fans of the signature ‘piggy bits’ (mmm, sausages and pork scratchings) can get their fix here, although charcuterie and cheese boards are the stars of the show.
 (It’s worth noting that the spread of food is tidied away quite early).
 Breakfast is a particularly photogenic DIY affair of winning home-made granola, home-baked flapjacks, miniature pastries, cold meats and boil-your-own eggs.

 Celebrate with a Forager's Fizz (sparkling wine and elderflower cordial) or a Rhubarb Bellini.
 Or go for a pint of Piddle: zingy amber-coloured beer from the Dorset Brewery.
+The hotel has also developed its own delicious range of Pig Cut wines with Tuscan producer Tenuta Fertuna Winery.

 Eat and drink café style, 8am–7pm; ask nicely and they might rustle you up something more substantial later although it’s not guaranteed; drinks available until 11pm.